 Now, Cannondale’s HQ is set in Wilton, Connecticut, and it supplies bikes to the women’s TIBCO Silicon Valley Bank team as well as the men’s squad EF Pro Cycling.

 Every major bike brand has a long list of in-house technologies which feature on their bikes, most of them appearing across the range and utilised on a selection of models.
 Cannondale is no different – indeed, you could argue it’s one of the leaders.

 Here’s a look at some of the key terms you can expect to come across when browsing Cannondale bikes:

-In 2000 Cannondale introduced the BB30 – an oversized bottom bracket shell which replaced the steel BB spindle with a 30mm aluminium version – the result being a lighter and stiffer construction.
+In 2000 Cannondale introduced the BB30, an oversized bottom bracket shell which replaced the steel BB spindle with a 30mm aluminium version.
+The result?
+A lighter and stiffer construction.

 The brand released the design to the industry, and it’s been heavily adopted.
-The BB30a followed – it’s an asymmetric version of the same which adds material to the non-drive side to create an even stiffer base.
+The BB30a followed, an asymmetric version of the same which adds material to the non-drive side to create an even stiffer base.